I had the chance to spend a few days in Leipzig, Germany. I wouldn't have…

-Leipzig, a smallish industrial city located just 150 kilometers south of Berlin in the former East Germany, isn’t a city I knew anything about until I visited last week.
+Leipzig, a smallish industrial city located just 150 km south of Berlin in the former East Germany, isn’t a city I knew anything about until I attended a conference.
+Now that I’ve been, I highly recommend at least 3 hours in Leipzig as it’s a youthful, energetic city you’re sure to fall in love with.
+The city is great for walking and biking.

-But perhaps you have three hours – and that would be enough time to ditch your luggage at the railway station – the largest in Europe by the way – and head out on foot.
+If you have 3 hours in Leipzig ditch your luggage at the railway station and head out on foot.

 What I’ve shown in the photos below are images I caught on a three hour, unhurried walk.
 Pick up a map from the tourist info booth at the train station and ask anyone in the booth for directions to the central area.
 Then walk where the wind blows you.